Car Hit By Train, Driver Extricated In Hackensack

 Hackensack firefighters cut a driver from her sedan after it was struck by a commuter train Monday morning.

-The woman was conscious and alert after the NJ Transit train struck and pushed the car at Essex Street and East Railroad Avenue shortly before 8:30 a.m.
+The woman was conscious and alert after the NJ Transit Pascack Valley Line train headed from Spring Valley to Hoboken struck and pushed the Hyundai Sonata at Essex Street off East Railroad Avenue at 8:20 a.m., NJ Transit reported.

 She was taken to Hackensack University Medical Center.